-He was one of baseball’s freer spirits whose flakiness could drive management crazy.
+He was one of baseball’s freer spirits, whose flakiness could drive management crazy.
 But Bernie Carbo’s biggest legacy is hitting one of the all-time clutch home runs in World Series history, setting the stage for Carlton Fisk’s more memorable blast that ended Game Six of the 1975 World Series.

-During his sandlot days, he developed the opposite-field batting stroke which would serve him well in later years.
-Carbo often played pick-up games at Edward Hines Park in the Detroit suburb of Nankin Township.
-As the only left-handed batter in games where the teams were often short of players, any balls hit to right field were deemed automatic outs.
-Thus Carbo was forced to develop his hitting ability to left field.
-Carbo described his first Little League hit to Herb Crehan: “First time up I hit a ball that went between the outfielders.
+During his sandlot days, Carbo developed the opposite-field batting stroke that served him well in later years.
+He often played pickup games at Edward Hines Park in Nankin Township, a Detroit suburb.
+Often the teams were short of players and right field had to be left unmanned, any ball hit there was deemed an automatic out.
+Thus Carbo, perhaps the only left-handed batter, was forced to develop an ability to hit to left field.
+He described his first Little League hit to Herb Crehan: “First time up I hit a ball that went between the outfielders.
 I slid into second base, I slid into third base, and then I slid into home plate for a home run.”

-On April 21, 1970, Carbo had his first multi-homer game, swatting a pair against the Braves.
-On July 27, 1970, he drove in five runs against the Cardinals, a career-high in a game.
+On April 21, 1970, Carbo had his first multi-homer game, swatting a pair against the Atlanta Braves.
+On July 27 he drove in five runs against the Cardinals, a career high in a game.
 He went on to enjoy a stellar rookie year for the Reds, hitting what would prove to be full-season career highs in all of the three major offensive statistics, batting .310 with an on-base percentage of .454, and slugging 21 homers while driving in 63 runs in 125 games.
 He was named The Sporting News National League Rookie of the Year but finished second in the BBWAA’s Rookie of the Year ballot to Montreal pitcher Carl Morton, who was 18-11 for the last-place Expos.

 The 1970 Reds, led by rookie manager Anderson, won 70 of their first 100 games on the way to winning the National League West title.
 In a three-game sweep of the Pirates in the NLCS, Carbo appeared in two games, going hitless in six at-bats.
 In a five-game World Series won by the Baltimore Orioles, Carbo extended his hitless skein, going 0-for-8 in four games.
 He did, however, manage to involve himself in a Game One controversy.
-In the sixth inning, with the score tied 3-3, Ty Cline hit a chopper in front of the plate.
+In the sixth inning, with the score tied 3-3, the Reds’ Ty Cline hit a chopper in front of the plate.
 Plate umpire Ken Burkhart had moved directly in front of home plate to call the ball fair as Carbo slid home, trying to score from third as catcher Elrod Hendricks attempted to tag him.
 Burkhart was spun to the ground, placing him with his back to the play as Hendricks tagged Carbo with an empty glove (the ball was in his bare hand).
 Burkhart incorrectly called Carbo out and left the score tied in a game that the Orioles would win 4-3.

-On October 26, 1973, he was again traded, this time to the Boston Red Sox, along with pitcher Rick Wise, for Reggie Smith and Ken Tatum.
+On October 26, 1973, Carbo was again traded, this time to the Boston Red Sox along with pitcher Rick Wise, for Reggie Smith and Ken Tatum.
 Carbo had an awkward introduction to his new owner, Thomas Yawkey.
 As reported by Herb Crehan, “[r]ight after I joined the team I walked into the clubhouse and there was an older gentleman straightening things up.
 I gave him $20 and asked him to get me a cheeseburger and some french fries.
 When the clubhouse kid delivered the food, he asked me if I knew who I gave the $20 to I told him I didn’t.”
 It was Yawkey.
 Carbo appeared in 117 games in 1974 for a Red Sox squad that enjoyed a seven game lead in late August only to fade to third place at the end, seven games back of the division-winning Orioles.
-He hit .249 with a dozen round-trippers and 61 RBI, serving as both an outfielder and designated hitter.
-Following his mediocre 1974 season, Carbo became the first Red Sox player to file for salary arbitration against owner Yawkey and subsequently the first to lose.
+He hit .249 with a dozen round-trippers and 61 RBIs, serving as both an outfielder and designated hitter.
+After his mediocre 1974 season, Carbo became the first Red Sox player to file for salary arbitration against owner Yawkey and subsequently the first to lose.

 During his first season in Boston, Carbo quickly became a favorite of both the fans and the press.
 His gift of gab made him the Kevin Millar of his time with the media.
 Scipio Spinks, a former Cardinals teammate, sent Carbo a stuffed gorilla dressed in a Cardinals uniform which Carbo traveled with and named “Mighty Joe Young.”

 Game Six was, of course, the game that turned this series into one for the ages.
-Trailing 6-3 and facing elimination in the bottom of the eighth inning, Fred Lynn singled and took second on a walk to Rico Petrocelli.
-Righthander Rawly Eastwick entered the game in relief of Pedro Borbon.
+With the Red Sox trailing 6-3 and facing elimination in the bottom of the eighth inning, Fred Lynn singled and took second on a walk to Rico Petrocelli.
+Right-hander Rawly Eastwick entered the game in relief of Pedro Borbon.
 Eastwick struck out Dwight Evans and got Rick Burleson to line out to left.
 Carbo was sent up to hit for Roger Moret.
 Sparky Anderson, a stickler for playing the percentages, failed to bring in the left-handed Will McEnaney, suspecting that Red Sox manager Darrell Johnson would counter with the right-handed bat of Juan Beniquez.
 With two strikes on him, Carbo was fooled by what Peter Gammons reported as a “fastball that befuddled Bernardo as if it were the Pythagorean theorem.”
 Carbo believed that the pitch was a slider, coming in a spot in the count where he expected the fastball.
 Carbo barely managed to get a piece of the ball, fouling it off in what was later described by Carlton Fisk as possibly “the worst swing in the history of baseball.”

 Carbo related to Peter Golenbock what happened next: “I stepped out of the box.
 I figured, ‘He’s going to be thinking I’m going to be looking slider, so instead I’m going to be looking fastball.’
 Eastwick got the fastball up and away, where I was looking.
 I knew I would be swinging.
 I wasn’t going to be taking.
 I knew I would commit myself to where it would be difficult to stop my swing.
 I got the pitch, and I hit it.
 When I started running to first base, I didn’t know if the ball was going to go out of the park, because I knew that center field was a long ways.
 I figured it might be off the wall, and I ran to first and started for second, and I could see Geronimo turn his back, and that’s when I knew the ball was gone.
 The game was tied.”